WhoGoes vs Bombora: Individual Event Contacts vs Anonymous Intent Signals

 | Data type | Individual contacts with emails | Account-level intent signals |

-| Price | From $29 (pay-as-you-go) | $25,000–$50,000/yr |
+| Price | From $29 (pay-as-you-go) | $25,000 to $50,000/yr |

 | Contact info included | Name, email, company, LinkedIn | Company name only |

-| LinkedIn proof | Yes — linked to source post | No |
+| LinkedIn proof | Yes, linked to source post | No |

 | Signal source | Public LinkedIn event posts | B2B publisher content consumption |